heratyian/heratyian.github.io/_posts/2020-04-09-how-to-use-rails-credentials-for-user-secrets.md

 ---
 layout: default
-title:  "How To Use Rails Credentials For User Secrets"
+title:  How To Use Rails Credentials For User Secrets
 date:   2022-04-09 12:25:17 -0600
-categories: rails
 ---

 ## Why